openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 It is expected that most reports will be handled successfully by the CPC (in the case of reports relating to spaces within the scope of the foundation) or the processes put in place by a project.
-In exceptional cases were a reporter wishes to challenge the response from the CPC or Project, or does not feel comfortable reporting through the standard proceses, an escalation report can be made to coc-escalation@xxx.org.
+In exceptional cases where a reporter wishes to challenge the response from the CPC or Project, or does not feel comfortable reporting through the standard proceses, an escalation report can be made to coc-escalation@xxx.org.